juliagoolia28/sllip/mri_analysis/smri/step2_QoalaT_QualityControl.md

 # Using Qoala-T to help with quality control of Freesurfer reconstructed files
 Written by Jen Legault (https://github.com/Qlab-UDel/qlab/wiki/Qoala-T-Quality-Control)

-After Freesurfer reconstruction, we should always make sure the files were properly reconstructed, especially for child populations.
+We should always make sure the files were properly reconstructed, especially for child populations.
 This is because children tend to move a lot and their brains are more difficult to model due to high developmental variations between children.
 Therefore, we will use Qoala-T to help us decide which subject files to include, exclude, and/or fix.

 ## What is Qoala-T?